How Can We Help?

 We recommend that you use one of the existing HoudiniEsq bank check templates as your starting point.
 If you are an Admin you can download the templates from the Config tab under Document Templates.
 This way you will have all the HoudiniEsq document merge tokens necessary to build a new bank check template.

 Below is an image of LibreOffice and the HoudiniEsq Standard Bank Check Template.
 Notice there is no background image.
 This is because you will print on bank check print stock so no background is necessary.
-However it is best practice to include the background image of your check stock and save as a PDF file HoudiniEsq will display it in the preview pane.
-This is very helpful to see where on the print stock data will be printed.
-This helps you align the merge tokens properly.
+However it is best practice to include the background image of your check stock while positioning your HoudiniEsq tokens.
+This will help you align the tokens correctly to the print stock.
+IMPORTANT hide the background image before you save your ODT template.
+The background isn’t needed since you will be printing on bank check paper stock.